-Microsoft has introduced a new way in Windows 8 to start your computer, called as Fast Startup, where, the kernel session is not closed, but it is hibernated.
+Microsoft has introduced a new way in Windows 11/10 to start your computer, called Fast Startup, where, the kernel session is not closed, but it is hibernated.
 Unlike the full hibernate data, whose file size is very large, this “kernel only” data file is much smaller.
-Using this file during boot, gives a substantial time-advantage during startup.
+Using this file during boot gives a substantial time advantage during startup.

-The Fast startup settings comes into play only when you are shutting down the computer and not when you are restarting it.
+Fast startup settings come into play only when you are shutting down the computer and not when you are restarting it.

-But there may be times where you may want to perform a complete shutdown manually.
+But there may be times where you may want to perform a complete, hard, or full shutdown manually.
 For instance, if you have added or changed some hardware, you may want to force a full shutdown.

 Alternatively – Microsoft says that you can use the new /full switch on shutdown.exe.
-But I see no such switch for CMD on my Windows 8 Pro RTM x64.
+But I see no such switch for CMD on my Windows PC.

 shutdown /s /f /t 0

-The post has been updated based on comments below.
+The post has been updated based on the comments below.